Boondocking: Maxwell Wildlife Refuge, Maxwell, NM

 We have camped here with a 42′ fifth wheel, as well as our current 37′ fifth wheel and we didn’t have any issues either time.

-The entrance to Maxwell National Wildlife Refuge
+Multiple RVs boondocking at Maxwell National Wildlife Refuge

-Is Maxwell Wildlife Refuge difficult to access?
+Is Maxwell Wildlife Refuge Difficult to Access?

-The first time we went, our GPS had us turn down one of the side roads in the refuge and there were some low hanging branches we had to avoid.
-We found out later that there is a main entrance just a little further down that was much better.
+The first time we went, our GPS had us turn down one of the side roads in the refuge, and there were some low-hanging branches we had to avoid.

 The roads in the refuge are all gravel and are easy to navigate.
 Some areas just require a slower speed.